YueYao-bot/Udacity-Collaboration-and-Competition/README.md

 You also use *Tennis.py* if you do not want to use jupyter notebook.
 It has same code as in *Tennis.ipynb*.

 *checkpoint_actor_player1.pth* and *checkpoint_critic_player1.pth* save the weights of a trained model for player1 and player2 also has its own weights saved. you can load it and start the test mode!

+There is a second version of weights, which can achieve avg score of 1.0 during training.